2024 New Mexico Democratic presidential primary

-The 2024 New Mexico Democratic presidential primary was held on June 4, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-45 delegates to the Democratic National Convention were allocated to presidential candidates.
+The 2024 New Mexico Democratic presidential primary was held on June 4, 2024, one of the last states among four other primaries, as part of the Democratic Party primaries for the 2024 presidential election.
+34 delegates to the Democratic National Convention were allocated in a closed primary, with 11 additional unpledged delegates.

-Incumbent President Joe Biden announced on April 25, 2023, his bid for a second term.
-Biden won the primary.
+Incumbent President Joe Biden wanted to run for a second term and had already won most delegates.
+Biden won the primary and all delegates ahead of the local campaign for uncommitted delegates and author Marianne Williamson.

+Candidates

+The following candidates were certified by the presidential primary nominating committee in December 2023: